Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: theory in 1+1 dimensions

-In this section the spontaneous symmetry breaking of the interacting $\phi^4$ theory will be addressed, and the phase transition line that separates the broken and unbroken phases will be determined by the RBF method in a wide range of couplings.
 The Lagrangian of the model, with positive mass squared $m_0^2 \geq 0$ and positive coupling $\lambda_0 > 0$, suggests that the system is in the unbroken phase, where the positive coupling makes sure that the potential is bounded from below, which is necessary for stability.
 The system in this phase possesses a global $\mathbb{Z}_2$ symmetry, and the corresponding potential has a stable global minimum at zero vacuum expectation value.
-In the case of a negative mass squared $m_0^2 < 0$ and positive coupling $\lambda>0$, the system undergoes spontaneous symmetry breaking, in which case the vacuum state no longer respects the original $\mathbb{Z}_2$ symmetry of the Lagrangian.
-Instead of a single global minimum at the origin, the potential develops a set of new minima away from zero, which leads to non-zero vacuum expectation values for the field, that is a general sign of the spontaneously broken symmetry \cite{P1}.
+In the case of a positive coupling $\lambda>0$ and some corresponding negative mass-squared, the system undergoes spontaneous symmetry breaking, in which case the vacuum state no longer respects the original $\mathbb{Z}_2$ symmetry of the Lagrangian.
+Instead of a single global minimum at the origin, the potential develops a set of new minima away from zero, which leads to nonzero vacuum expectation values for the field, that is a general sign of the spontaneously broken symmetry.